timnewbold/MResEcologicalModelling/3ComplexEcologicalModels/WorkshopExercises.md

 # Session 3: Complex Ecological Models

 This session will be based entirely around the Madinlgey general ecosystem model (Harfoot et al., 2014).
-Of course, as you saw in the <a href="">lecture</a>, there are lots of other complex systems-level ecological models that could be used.
-But I know the details of the Madingley Model!
+Of course, as you saw in the <a href="https://github.com/timnewbold/MResEcologicalModelling/blob/master/3ComplexEcologicalModels/Lecture3_ComplexEcologicalModels.pdf">lecture</a>, there are lots of other complex systems-level ecological models that could be used.
+But I am most familiar with the Madingley Model!

 Using the MadingleyR R package, you will download the model, run and plot basic simulations of the model, try altering the parameters of the model, and run scenarios of human impacts in the model.